 Similarly, Danto routinely conflates Kant's central claim that aesthetic pleasure is undetermined by concepts with the more contentious claim that it is independent of concepts.
-This would make Kant's conception of pure aesthetic judgement (judgements of free rather than dependent beauty) 'nonconceptual' in the strong sense of conceptually empty as opposed to the weaker sense of conceptually unconstrained.8 But Kant's commitment to safeguarding the freedom of aesthetic judgement only commits him to the latter, namely that beauty cannot be directly inferred from the fulfilment of any concept or rule-a point since widely associated with Frank Sibley's work on aesthetic concepts (the thought that no array of non-aesthetic properties ever suffices, logically, to license the inference of an aesthetic one).
-Then there is the contentious equation of what Greenberg means by 'formal' (the design features of works of art) with what Kant means by this (generally, the a priori conditions of aesthetic judgement, though also, in the notorious remarks in CI §13-14, the spatio-temporal configuration of works of art); and local infidelities such as the claim that judgements of taste are universally valid for Kant when, as Kant believes we can never know that we have made such a judgement (given the stringent conditions such judgements must fulfil and our opacity to our own motives and interests), the best we can do is lay claim, in full expectation of disagreement, to the assent of others.
-All these come together in Danto's use of the generic 'Kant-Greenberg aesthetics of form.'10 The foregoing examples show how problematic that equation is.
+This would make Kant's conception of pure aesthetic judgment (judgments of free rather than dependent beauty) "non-conceptual" in the strong sense of conceptually empty as opposed to the weaker sense of conceptually unconstrained.
+But Kant's commitment to safeguarding the freedom of aesthetic judgment only commits him to the latter, namely that beauty cannot be directly inferred from the fulfillment of any concept or rule - a point since widely associated with Frank Sibley's work on aesthetic concepts (the thought that no array of non-aesthetic properties ever suffices, logically, to license the inference of an aesthetic one).
+Then there is the contentious equation of what Greenberg means by "formal" (the design features of works of art) with what Kant means by this (generally, the a priori or "formal" conditions of aesthetic judgment, though also, in the notorious remarks in Critique of Judgment §13-14, the spatio-temporal configuration of particular, empirical works of art); and local infidelities such as the claim that judgments of taste are universally valid for Kant when, as Kant believes we can never know that we have made such a judgment (given the stringent conditions such judgments must fulfill and our opacity to our own motives and interests), the best we can do is lay claim, in full expectation of disagreement, to the assent of others.
+All these come together in Danto's use of the generic "Kant-Greenberg aesthetics of form."
+The foregoing examples suffice to show how problematic that equation is.

-That said, in fairness to Danto, his recent 'Embodied Meanings' paper is also more attentive than before to various disparities between Greenberg and Kant, distinguishing between Kant's concern (across art and nature) with beauty and Greenberg's concern (exclusive to art) with quality; and acknowledging that while for both aesthetic judgement is non-conceptual (albeit in the sense I have contested above, which is not true of Kant and may not even be true of Greenberg), it is not therefore non-cognitive.
-Moreover, Danto now grants that many of Greenberg's views on criticism owe more to Hume than to Kant, and accepts that one ought to calibrate claims about what counts as 'aesthetic,' 'anti-aesthetic' or 'non-aesthetic' to the relative restrictiveness of the aesthetic theory in question: Though one will find Duchamp's ready-mades anti-aesthetic on a narrowly formalist aesthetics that turns on the perceptual features of works of art, this leaves entirely undetermined whether the readymades might count as aesthetic according to some richer conception of aesthetic value.
-Hence it is no longer clear, even for Danto, that works such as Duchamp's or Warhol's shipwreck aesthetic theories tout court; it all depends what one means by 'aesthetic.'11
+That said, in fairness to Danto, his recent "Embodied Meanings" paper is also more attentive than before to various disparities between Greenberg and Kant, distinguishing between Kant's concern (across art and nature) with beauty and Greenberg's concern (exclusive to art) with quality; and acknowledging that while for both aesthetic judgment is non-conceptual (albeit in the sense I have contested above, which is not true of Kant and may not even be true of Greenberg), it is not therefore non-cognitive.
+Moreover, Danto now grants that many of Greenberg's views on criticism owe more to Hume than to Kant, and accepts that one ought to calibrate claims about what counts as "aesthetic," "anti-aesthetic," or "non-aesthetic" to the relative restrictiveness of the aesthetic theory in question: though one will find Duchamp's readymades anti-aesthetic on a narrowly formalist aesthetics that turns on the perceptual features of works of art, this leaves entirely undetermined whether the readymades might count as aesthetic according to some richer conception of aesthetic value.
+Hence it is no longer clear, even for Danto, that works such as Duchamp's or Warhol's shipwreck aesthetic theories tout court; it all depends what one means by "aesthetic."
+11